-The course is taught by Dr. Peggy Mason.
+The course is taught by Dr. Norm Issa.
 This intensive course starts by introducing the student to neuroanatomy and neurophysiology.
 With the vocabulary afforded by that introduction in hand, students will then learn the general principles of perception, followed by focused treatment of vision, hearing and verbal communication, pain, and equilibrium.
 Students will then learn the key components of voluntary motor control including the motor unit, reflexes, gait, posture, praxis, cerebellar and basal ganglia function, and gaze control.
 The course wraps up with a consideration of neural contributions to homeostasis and a consideration of how the brain informs the practice of medicine.

 The course consists of daily lectures, 8 laboratory exercises, 6 review sessions, a midterm and a final.
 In addition, the ophthalmology and neurology exams will be taught in collaboration with Clinical Skills.

 At the conclusion of this course, students will be prepared for the boards, the neurological part of CPPT, and most importantly for understanding the neural contributions to disorders of all organ systems.

 When: October 1, 2018 - October 31, 2018